yannisli/bitcoin-challenge/README.md

 This will start your application and it will be accessible at http://localhost:80, or whichever port you have specified in the /.env file

+If you are running on a UNIX based machine, you will need to run npm run start with elevated permissions (sudo) so that the Express.js application can listen on port 80.

 ## Running the project (Development Mode)

 First navigate to / and run